 The researchers speculate that the perception of effort occurs in the brain.
-Dr. Marcora said his team is considering two possibilities.
+Dr Marcora said his team is considering two possibilities.
 Firstly that mental fatigue lowers the brain’s inhibition against quitting and secondly that mental fatigue affects dopamine, a brain chemical that plays a role in motivation and effort

-This research could provide a way to study chronic fatigue syndrome and may also be helpful for mentally fatigued military personnel who undertake physically demanding tasks after long period of vigilance.
+This research could provide a way to study chronic fatigue syndrome and may also be helpful for mentally fatigued military personnel who undertake physically demanding tasks after a long period of vigilance.

-Finally, the study suggests that people doing high intensity training, such as competitive athletes, should do their training while mentally rested.
+Finally, the study suggests that people doing high-intensity training, such as competitive athletes, should do their training while mentally rested.

 However, people who exercise after work should continue doing so, even if mentally fatigued.
 Most people work out at a moderate intensity, which still gives plenty of physiological and psychological benefit, including relief from stress and improved mental performance.